jenar-k/Jenar-TestQ/README.md

 # Automation Test Using Cypress and Cucumber Gerkhin

 This is my repository to store my code for the technical skill test for the Quality Assurance Engineer position at SimpliDOTS.
-I do a automation test for [The Movie Database](https://www.themoviedb.org/).
-For this text, I used Windows and the Chrome Browser.
+I do a automation test for [The Movie Database](https://www.themoviedb.org/) using Cypress.
+For this test, I used Windows and the Chrome Browser.

-You can see the test scenario using this link:
+You can see the test scenario document using this link:
 [Test Scenario](https://docs.google.com/document/d/1c1ZAn3c12r786TIvkROJRwaziGtl99dAKpDAYpyyQyc/edit?usp=sharing)

 I also provide some suggestions, so all users have a better experience when using the application.
 These suggestions can be seen in the following document: [Suggestion Document](https://docs.google.com/document/d/1FU4R-EfkkyYlp_mp2joXVE0OuRDskdUk-r2KMcRusOE/edit?usp=sharing)